 The James Beard Foundation School Scholarships: Applicants must meet the admission and eligibility requirements at a participating school to be eligible to receive an award.
 Awards are granted as waivers and vary according to the terms of each school’s waiver.
 Unless specified, awards are not renewable; however, students may reapply each year they meet eligibility requirements.
 Applicants are encouraged to contact schools directly for information regarding their individual curriculum.

 - English Language Requirements: Students need to demonstrate that they have a good level of written and spoken English.

-The information you’ll need to complete the application for the James Beard foundation grant Program:
+The information you’ll need to complete the application for the James Beard Foundation Scholarship Program: